Pub waste management

 Plastic waste

-Plastic waste consists of single-use items such as straws, stirrers, condiment packets, disposable cups, and plastic packaging, commonly provided to customers and generated from takeout orders.
+Plastic waste consists of single-use items such as straws, stirrers, condiment packets, drinks bottles, and plastic packaging, often provided to customers.

 <h3>Cardboard waste</h3>